-You may have heard the term “dental implant” used before, but you may not know exactly what they are, or what they can correct.
-The actual term itself pretty accurately describes the fact that these devices are implanted, or placed, into the structure of the jaw.
-Whenever a tooth has been extracted, or otherwise removed, these implants can act as a replacement tooth.
-When it comes to the need for dental implants Austin patients may have many different reasons for choosing this solution.
+You may have heard the term “dental implant” used before, but you may not know what they are, or what they can correct.
+The actual name itself pretty accurately describes the fact that these devices are implanted, or placed, into the structure of the jaw.
+Whenever a tooth has been extracted or otherwise removed, these implants can act as a replacement tooth.
+When it comes to the need for dental implants, Austin patients may have many different reasons for choosing this solution.

 The actual prosthetic itself is made from a combination of different materials that are chosen to both naturally fuse with the bone of your jaw, and to look and feel as close to your natural teeth as possible.
 A top Austin dentist can provide you with a personal consultation if you’re considering implants for yourself.